daniel-aguilar-garcia/cos-url-shortener/README.md

 and send the POST request to localhost:52773/

-This will create a record in dc.Sample.Url class of IRIS.
+This will create a record in AQS.urlShortener.Url class of IRIS.

 # Testing Navigate to Long Url requests